liampalmer0/liampalmer0.github.io/_projects/dw-anki.md

   - BeautifulSoup4
   - genanki
   - Click
-img: dw-anki.png
+preview: dw-anki.png
+images:
+  - [
+      dw-anki.png,
-alt: Screenshot of a terminal interface with the text 'DW Anki.
+      "Screenshot of a terminal interface with the text 'DW Anki.
 Interactive Mode.
 Review and choose which words to add.
 Acht, eight.
 Use this entry?
-Yes, no, edit.'
+Yes, no, edit.'", ]
 desc: Python CLI app that adds Deutsche Welle German course vocab to Anki
 ---